Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Cross-device Communication

 \subsection{PCIe Latency}

-One concern of GPU-FPGA system in accelerating memory processing in LLM inference is the PCIe overhead between the FPGA and the GPU.
+One concern of the GPU-FPGA system in accelerating memory processing in LLM inference is the PCIe overhead between the FPGA and the GPU.
 Figure \ref{fig:pcie_lat} depicts the latency profiling of PCIe latency.
 For sparse attention and RAG, the data transferred between the FPGA and the GPU are retrieved index and processed memory, which are under 1KB per request.
-Consequently, the transaction latency is in the order of microseconds (9us).
-For MemAgent and Memory as Context, the transferred embeddings has a size in the order of MBs, which takes microseconds to miliseconds to deliver.
-PCIe overhead is not the bottleneck because methods that require larger data movement also exhibit substantially longer end-to-end latency, making PCIe overhead relatively small in comparison.
-The following numbers provide an order-of-magnitude comparison between PCIe latency and corresponding GPU kernel latency: \begin{itemize} \item \textbf{Sparse Attention:} Transfers include new key indexing vectors and retrieved indices, taking approximately 12 µs.
-The corresponding GPU kernels take 128–2450 µs. \item \textbf{RAG:} Transfers only include retrieved indices, taking approximately 7 µs.
-The corresponding GPU kernels take 23–1596 ms. \item \textbf{Memory-as-Context:} Transfers include memory, query, and retrieved embeddings for each segment, taking approximately 20–320 µs.
-The corresponding GPU kernels take 26–498 ms. \item \textbf{MemAgent:} Transfers include KV cache and token IDs for each segment, taking approximately 14–218 ms. The corresponding GPU kernels take 17–534 s. \end{itemize} These comparisons show that PCIe communication overhead remains small (~1000x difference) relative to computation time across all methods, even when data transfer size increases.
+Consequently, the transaction latency is in the order of microseconds (7 $\mu$s).
+For MemAgent and Memory as Context, the transferred embeddings have a size in the order of MBs, which takes microseconds to miliseconds to deliver.
+PCIe overhead is not the bottleneck because methods that require larger data movement also exhibit substantially longer end-to-end latency, making the PCIe overhead relatively small in comparison.
+The following numbers provide an order-of-magnitude comparison between PCIe latency and corresponding GPU kernel latency: \begin{itemize} \item \textbf{Sparse Attention:} Transfers include the query vector, new key indexing vectors, and retrieved indices, taking approximately 14 $\mu$s.
+The corresponding GPU kernels take 128–2450 $\mu$s. \item \textbf{RAG:} Transfers only include the query document counter and retrieved indices, taking approximately 7 $\mu$s.
+The corresponding GPU kernels take 23–1596 ms. \item \textbf{Memory as Context:} Transfers include memory, query, and retrieved embeddings for each segment, taking approximately 20–320 $\mu$s.
+The corresponding GPU kernels take 26–498 ms. \item \textbf{MemAgent:} Transfers include KV cache and token IDs for each segment, taking approximately 14–218 ms. The corresponding GPU kernels require 17–534 s. \end{itemize} These comparisons show that PCIe communication overhead remains small ($\sim1000\times$ difference) relative to computation time across all methods, even when data transfer size increases.